 If you do nothing, we estimate you'll spend on electricity over the next 25 years.

 What does a Solar Array Look Like?

-Assuming a good solar site, a solar array will produce roughly kilowatt-hours of electricity annually and take up about of space on the roof or the ground (exact sizing varies based on choice of standard or high-efficiency panels).
+Assuming a good solar site, a solar array will produce roughly kilowatt-hours of electricity annually and take up about of space on the roof.
 The system will reduce your electric bill by roughly /month.

 Note: most utilities charge a minimum monthly fee to keep your account active (usually in the $10-15 range) so you can't actually get a Zero-Dollar electric bill!

 How Much Does It Cost?

 Worried about upfront cost?
 Don't be!
 Most people choose to go with a solar loan, which allows you to swap out your electric bill for an affordable monthly payment.

 |Estimated Amount You'll Spend Over 25 years if you Do Nothing|